 This post contains affiliate links.
 That means that if you purchase from one of these links, I will make a small commission.

 However, I did not have the four colors of yarn I wanted to use.
-I searched for inexpensive yarns that were the same weight on the internet.
+So, I searched for inexpensive yarns with the same weight on the internet.
 To my delight, I found the perfect yarns.
-Now it was time to plan how to make a heart-shaped pom-pom wreath.

 **I have included a special Bloggers Valentine’s Blog Hop at the end of this DIY, where you will find a ton of inspiration.
 I guarantee they will inspire you.